 The 13000mAh is enough to charge most moderately sized tablets.
 An iPad Air can be charged fully once, a Samsung Galaxy tab 3 can be charged nearly twice, or a Nexus 7 tablet can be charged fully twice.
 The Anker PowerCore 13000 is also compatible with a USB-C 12 inch Macbook, which it can charge to an impressive 60% batterystatus.
 You do need to use your own USB-C cable to charge the Macbook with, as it is not included with the power bank.

 A small downside but definitely not a dealbreaker, is that the Anker PowerCore 13000 does not allow for pass-through charging.
 Meaning you can’t charge it and a device at the same time.
 If you truly need pass-through charging in a power bank, take a look at some of our RAVPower and Jackery power bank reviews.

 With an input of 2A, the Anker PowerCore 13000 is recharged quite fast.
-Using a 2A charger, the power bank is fully charged within five hours.
-When using a regular 1A powerbrick however, it takes ten hours.
+Using a regular 2A charger, the power bank is fully charged within five hours.
+When using an older 1A powerbrick however, it takes almost ten hours.
 Still not bad to be fair.

 |Measurements:||3.8 x 3.1 x 0.9 inches|

 |Compatible with:||iPhone, Android, tablet, digital cameras etc. (most micro-USB devices)|

 |Battery indication:||4 LED lights|